IronYeti/Udacity-DataEng-Proj-DataWareHouse/README.md

-# Sparkify - Song Play Analysis
+# Sparkify Moves To The Cloud

 ## Overview

-This program will *extract* data from song & log files, *transform* the data, and then *load* it into a database.
-A star schema was chosen to make data analysis easier for the user.
+This program will do an ETL of Sparkify data, copying it from an S3 bucket to stage it on an AWS RedShift cluster, then transform that data into analytics tables also on RedShift.

+This program satifies requirements of the Udacity Data Engineering Nanodegree program for Data Warehouse Project #3.

+## Prequisites

+1. Make sure the raw data files are properly located in S3 bucket with path `s3://udacity-dend/`.
+2. The configuration file contains an AWS key & secret.
+The key & secret must come from an admin user that was set up with _programmatic access_ enabled.
+3. The files `etl.py`, `dwh.cfg` & `sql_queries.py` are in the same diectory.

 ## How to run

-1. Make sure the data files are properly located (see Technical Overview)
-2. Run the python script `!python3 create_tables.py`
+1. Run the python script `etl.py` from terminal.

+## Expected output is

+1. AWS role is created
+2. Temporary Redshift cluster is created
-3. Run the python script `!python3 etl.py`
+3. Connect to the database

-## Requirements

-### AWS S3 bucket

-The raw data must be keep in an AWS S3 bucket with path `s3://udacity-dend/`
+4. Create all database tables (staging, dimensional and fact tables)
+5. Copy data from S3 to staging tables
+6. Transform data from staging tables to dimension and fact tables
+7. Validate that the tables were populated correctly
+8. Delete the cluster and role (since this is an academic exercise we don't want to persist the data)

+---

-### Configuration file
+## Configuration file

-A file named dwh.cfg must exist in the same directory as etl.py.
-It must contain these entries:
+A file named `dwh.cfg` must contain these entries:

 ```
 [AWS]